Written by D.C. Fontana and Gene Roddenberry

 Journey to Babel has the complexities not just of the political intrigue, but the relationship between a father and son.
 Sarek seems to be human-like in his disappointment that his son chose his own path, rather than follow in his father’s footsteps.
 This appeals to the fans of the series who have long watched for those glimpses of human-like qualities in Spock’s character.
 We now find ourselves doing the same thing with the character of Sarek.
 Of course, having his human wife opposite him helps in that regard.

 Wondering how a human and Vulcan would manage a relationship?
-Well, it’s shown with remarkable warmth for being between a race which has managed to repress emotions and embrace logic above all else and humans.
+Well, it’s shown with remarkable warmth for being between a race that has managed to repress emotions and embrace logic above all else and humans.
 Jane Wyatt does a terrific job in the role of Amanda, a role she will also portray in the movies.
 She loves both her husband and son and has learned to read them for the signs that they love her as well, even if they will not come out and say it.
 Lenard is wonderful opposite her, as it seems she has cracked the shell he puts on when out in public, and those glimpses of the warmth and love between them are most satisfying.

 The regular cast is terrific as well.
 For once, Shatner doesn’t overact when he’s trying to convince Spock he’s well enough to take the ship over so Spock can donate blood to his father.
 It would have been easy for Shatner to overact once he can let his guard down, but he doesn’t and it works largely because he is convincing.
 Nimoy as the half-human, half-Vulcan Spock shows less emotion throughout Journey to Babel than his father seems to.

 One place I thought Journey to Babel was lacking was in the special effects department.
-There are some unremarkable effect during the battle with the mysterious vessel which has been tailing the Enterprise.
+There are some unremarkable effects during the battle with the mysterious vessel which has been tailing the Enterprise.
 When Chekov (Walter Koenig) fires phasers at them, it just sort of winks out.
 There’s no point of impact or anything.
-Later on there’s a more dramatic explosion, but it looks more like someone taking a sledgehammer to a television than a ship exploding.
+Later on, there’s a more dramatic explosion, but it looks more like someone taking a sledgehammer to a television than a ship exploding.
 The depiction of the aliens is interesting and has the feel of making the most of a limited budget.
-The Andorians are depicted with blue skin, white hair, and antennas while the Tellarites are a race that more resemble a cross between a human and a pig.
+The Andorians are depicted with blue skin, white hair, and antennas while the Tellarites are a race that more resembles a cross between a human and a pig.

 The ending to the mystery is a bit contrived.
 It has the feeling of an episode of a Scooby-Doo cartoon as they solve the mystery of who was behind the murder and other events and why.
 This is forgivable since the main point of Journey to Babel is actually the relationship between Spock and his father.

 This is an excellent episode of the classic series.
 It has everything right with it from the story to the acting to the pace of the episode.
-The effects could have been better, but this is primarily character driven and works well in that regard.
+The effects could have been better, but this is primarily character-driven and works well in that regard.
 It’s definitely one of the top episodes of the series.